camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

   --assume-role-policy-document file://"ebs-csi-driver-trust-policy.json";
 ```

-Wait 20 seconds
+Wait for 20 seconds:

 ```
 sleep 20
 ```

-Now we need to attach a policy with those permissions to that role we just created.
+Now, attach a policy with those permissions to the role you just created:

 ```
 aws iam attach-role-policy \